 In the whole history of humankind, no one has ever died from using marijuana.
-Cannabis has helped countless numbers of people cope with anxiety, depression, epilepsy and many other conditions and symptoms.

 Laced weed, however, is a completely different story.

-Laced weed is a cannabis flower that has been combined with other chemicals: drugs, inorganic substances or additives.
+Laced weed is a cannabis flower that has been combined with other chemicals: drugs, inorganic substances, or additives.

 You won’t believe what people are prepared to put in cannabis — hair sprays, pesticides, glass, and detergents are just some of the substances used for lacing cannabis.

-Adulterated cannabis is usually an issue in countries where marijuana is still illegal and the best way to make sure you don’t end up with laced weed is to not buy weed in these countries (easier said than done).
+Adulterated cannabis is usually an issue in countries where marijuana is still illegal and the best way to make sure you don’t end up with laced weed is to not buy cannabis in these countries (easier said than done).

 If cannabis is legal in your area, you don’t have to worry about accidentally purchasing laced weed.
 Just stick to dispensaries and licensed producers and you’ll be fine.